 Irish Olympian and Fellow of the British Horse Society Eric Smiley launched his new book Two Brains One Aim, written with freelance journalist Ellie Hughes, at the recent International Eventing Forum (4 February).

-In this extract, he discusses how the bits horses wear can impact on cross-country safety:
+In this extract of Two Brains One Aim, Eric discusses how the bits horses wear can impact on cross-country safety: